f/awesome-chatgpt-prompts/README.md

 I want you to become a chat keeper.
-I will add Chat GPT prompts in this chat, your task is to just save it for my future reference, if I ask you in future, show me the prompt message related to this topic, you just have to give me the answer which i have shared with you earlier ok?
+I will add Chat GPT prompts in this chat, your task is to just save it for my future reference, if I ask you in future, show me the prompt message related to this topic, you just have to give me the answer which I have shared with you earlier ok?

 ## Act as Job Interviewer